Combodo/iTop/readme.txt

 #870 When a user deletes all her/his shortcuts at once, this was deleting all the shortcuts for all users.
 #859 About box: also list the modules installed from the extensions folder
 #731 Full text search requires a string of at least three characters (configurable: full_text_needle_min)
+#954 Stricter validation of mandatory tags/values during compilation.
+#953 Protect the background processing against corrupted (incomplete) objects.
+#906 iTop gets locked with OnInsert plugin.
+Better way to handle the lock in order to prevent duplicates in the numbering of Tickets.
+Note that the iTopMutex now supports re-entrance inside the same PHP page.
+#927 Detect IE7 (or compatibility mode) and warn the user that the application cannot be used with such browsers.
+#951 Properly display localized values for ENUMs in the data model view.
 Completed the Portuguese translation (Brazil), provided in december... (by Marco Tulio?) - modules updated: attachments, change, incident, request and request/ITIL, service for providers
 Portal + templates: Bug fix = when the user selects a template, then go back to select a service for which no template applies, he still gets the tempate fields in the final form.
 Added a helper function to get an icon stored as an ormDocument: ormDocument::GetDownloadURL